govindmenon/looping-loop-cb-gh-000/README.md

 ## Introduction

 The first looping construct that we'll discuss is `loop`.
 This is the simplest looping construct that we have in Ruby.
 It simply executes a block (the code that is between the `do` and `end` keywords).
-Try this in IRB in your Terminal:
+Try this in IRB in your Terminal :

 ```ruby
 loop do